AssemblyAI-Community/flask-gpu-app/README.md

 # Flask GPU app

-Example app that demonstrates how to run a Flask app with a free GPU using Google Colab and ngrok
+Example app that demonstrates how to run a Flask app with a free GPU using Google Colab and ngrok.

+- Read the blog post: [free stable diffusion app with a gpu backend](https://www.assemblyai.com/blog/build-a-free-stable-diffusion-app-with-a-gpu-backend/)
+- Watch the YouTube tutorial: [https://youtu.be/wBCEDCiQh3Q](https://youtu.be/wBCEDCiQh3Q)

 ## Instructions